krivard/codalab-worksheets-wiki/Execution.md

-This page describes a variety of topics related to how CodaLab executes run bundles and manages the environment and hardware of those executions.
+This page describes how CodaLab executes run bundles and manages the environment and hardware of those executions.

-## Conceptual Overview: How the worker system works
+## Overview: How the worker system works

 CodaLab's distributed worker system executes run bundles in CodaLab.
 To begin, a worker machine connects to